Skip to main content

 In case you are worried about disk space, you may enable disk quota and limit the amount of space your files take.

-Disk Inodes
+Disk inodes

 Inodes are items that correspond to the number of files and folders you have on your server: